theodale/TFM/README.md

 ### TODO

 - Ensure full fee flexibilty.
 For example, in transfers, a fee can only be charged to the sender and recipient.

+### Web2

+- Ensure only signing transfer/combinations/novations for non expired strategies
+- Sigature replay across different strategies => e.g. mint two with same expiry, phase, bra, etc... => ensure have strategy IDs in the message hashes
+- The combination strategies resulting form has to be signed so that it can be used in a strategy with the first strategy's (`strategyOne`) alpha and omega => i.e. in that direction.